Dev-Adnani/Dev-Adnani/README.md

 - 🌱I'm currently learning everything🤣
 - 👯I'm looking to collaborate with other Developers
 - 🥅2021 Goals : Contribute more to Open Source Projects
-- ⚡Fun Fact : i love to play chess & listen to music
+- ⚡Fun Fact : i love to play chess and to read books

 ### Spotify Playing 🎧